 Bluefin Cruise Carbon

-The Bluefin Cruise Carbon 12' earns our Editors' Choice Award with its heavy-duty carbon-reinforced construction and impressive all-around performance.
+The Bluefin Cruise Carbon 12, with its heavy-duty carbon-reinforced construction and impressive all-around performance, is our favorite model.
 Its 12-foot length and touring-style pointed nose provide excellent glide, and the 32-inch width and carbon fiber Flex Reduction System (FRS) help maintain rigidity through choppy conditions and provide a consistently stable paddling platform.
 Unique to this model, the package includes a kayak seat and a convertible paddle that allows the board to be ridden like a kayak.
 The high-capacity dual-chamber pump is one of the best that we tested, and the included heavy-duty carrying bag includes roller wheels and comfortable straps.
 Other additional features include dual cargo tie-down systems, front and back grab handles, and a built-in stomp pad on the deck pad.
 With high-end materials and construction and consistent performance across the board, the Cruise Carbon 12 is our new favorite model.

-The Cruise Carbon 12 is a fantastic, high-end board, but is also one of the heaviest models in the lineup and a bit on the pricier end.
-In addition to the heavy and bulky board, the extra features like the kayak seat and the extra convertible paddle blade make it a challenge to squeeze everything into the included carry bag, and make it quite the load to haul.
+The Cruise Carbon 12 is a fantastic, high-end board but is also one of the heaviest models in the lineup and a bit on the pricier end.
+In addition to the heavy and bulky board, the extra features like the kayak seat and the extra convertible paddle blade make it a challenge to squeeze everything into the included carry bag and make it quite the load to haul.
 And while the convertible SUP/kayak paddle is very innovative, we found it too flexible while in SUP mode for such a rigid and high-end board.
-Overall, the Cruise Carbon's fantastic performance overshadows any potential shortcomings and earns it our coveted Editors' Choice Award.
+Overall, the Cruise Carbon's fantastic performance overshadows any potential shortcomings.

 Read review: Bluefin Cruise Carbon